mrrusof/mrrusof.github.io/_posts/2016-10-06-the-stock-profit-problem.markdown

 I explain an efficient solution in 6 different programming languages and give you a hint for further study.
 "
 ---

+**2016.10.21 Facebook is asking this.**
+This question just got more relevant.
+A friend of mine just got this question during a Facebook technical interview.
+Luckily for him he had already read this post.
+Good luck to you all prospect facebookers!

 {{page.summary}}